Guide to Compliance as a Service (CaaS)

 Businesses today handle large amounts of electronic customer data, from email addresses to payment information.
 Much of this sensitive data has the ability to harm your business and your customers should it fall into the wrong hands.
 To help protect consumers, the government has established various privacy and security regulations for the digital age, including the Health Insurance Portability and Accountability Act (HIPAA) in the healthcare industry and various tax reporting requirements.

 Though regulations vary between industries, compliance plays a vital role in serving customers and protecting your business from legal and financial trouble.
 Though most businesses strive to follow with all industry laws and best practices, the rate of technological development can outpace some small and medium-sized businesses, making it difficult for even the most diligent teams to manage current trends and threats to cybersecurity.
-Of the 1,579 data breaches reported in the U.S. in 2017, 91.3 percent occurred in the business sector.
+Data breaches are approaching a new record level, with more breaches in the first three months of 2021 than in the entire year 2020.

 As concerns about consumer data privacy continue to grow, many businesses have started looking for solutions to help them maintain regulatory compliance.
 One popular solution is called Compliance as a Service (CaaS).